finos/FDC3/docs/api/ref/Channel.md

 </TabItem>
 </Tabs>

-Used to clear the specified context type if provided, otherwise, clear all contexts.
-Desktop Agent MUST update internal context.
-Any future calls to [`getCurrentContext`](#getcurrentcontext) and any new joiners on that channel (through [`joinUserChannel`](DesktopAgent#joinUserChannel) or [`addContextListener`](DesktopAgent#addContextListener)) will not receive anything for specified context type or all contexts accordingly.
+Used to clear the specified context type if provided, otherwise, clear all context types present in the channel.
+The Desktop Agent MUST update its internal representation of the context in the channel and ensure that subsequent calls to [`getCurrentContext`](#getcurrentcontext) and any new joiners to that channel (through [`joinUserChannel`](DesktopAgent#joinUserChannel) or [`addContextListener`](DesktopAgent#addContextListener)) will not receive anything for either specified context type or the most recent context until new context has been broadcast to the channel.
-Desktop Agent MUST update all channel listeners subscribed to the  [`fdc3.nothing`](../../context/ref/Nothing.md/#nothing) type.
-If `contextType` is provided, then `subType` will be specified, otherwise, it is ommitted.
+Desktop Agents MUST also immediately broadcast the  [`fdc3.nothing`](../../context/ref/Nothing.md/#nothing) type, which applications may listen to to be notified of the cleared context.
+If a `contextType` parameter was provided, then the `contextType` field will be set to that type, otherwise, it is omitted.

 **Examples:**